William Westmoreland

 William Childs Westmoreland (26 March 1914 – 18 July 2005) was a United States Army general, most notably the commander of United States forces during the Vietnam War from 1964 to 1968.

-He served as Chief of Staff of the United States Army from 1968 to 1972.
+He later served as Chief of Staff of the United States Army from 1968 to 1972.

+Born into a prosperous family in Upstate South Carolina, he demonstrated leadership abilities from an early age as a Boy Scout and attended the US Military Academy in West Point, graduating at the top of his class in 1936.
+He excelled during his service in the European theater during World War II, and in the Korean War, leading to him becoming one of the youngest general officers of the time.
+After returning from Korea, he continued to climb the ranks within the army, serving as Superintendent of West Point from 1960 to 1963.

-In Vietnam, Westmoreland adopted a strategy of attrition against the Viet Cong and the North Vietnamese Army, to drain them of manpower and supplies.
-He also made use of the United States' superiority in artillery and air power, employed in tactical confrontations and in relentless strategic bombing of North Vietnam.
+Following the French defeat at Dien Bien Phu in 1954, American involvement in Vietnam steadily escalated, beginning with combat advisors.
+Westmoreland was sent to South Vietnam in January 1964, and took command of Military Assistance Command, Vietnam (MACV) in June.
+In Vietnam, Westmoreland adopted a strategy of attrition against the Viet Cong and the North Vietnamese People's Army of Vietnam, to drain them of manpower and supplies.
+He used artillery and air power on a huge scale.

-As time went on and success was not gained, public support for the war diminished, especially after the Battle of Khe Sanh and the Tet Offensive in 1968.
-When he was reassigned as Army Chief of Staff, American military forces in Vietnam had reached a peak of 535,000 personnel.

-Westmoreland's strategy was ultimately politically and militarily unsuccessful.

-This was due to growing American casualties and reliance on "the Draft," to increase the number of American troops.
-This undermined support for the war in the USA, and in addition large casualties among non-combatants weakened South Vietnamese support.
+As time went on and success was not gained, public support for the war diminished, especially after the Battle of Khe Sanh and the surprise Tet Offensive in 1968.
+By the time he had left his command, American military forces in Vietnam had reached a peak of 535,000 personnel.
+Westmoreland's strategy was ultimately unsuccessful, due to growing American casualties and reliance on conscription, which undermined support for the war and weakened South Vietnamese support.
+Historians continue to debate his effectiveness as a commander and his emphasis on body count.